shohelsheikh/country_list_case_study_bloc_pattern/README.md

-# country_list_case_study
+# country_list_case_study_bloc_pattern

-This project contains a country list with search functionality and detailing of selected country.This project contains the getx state management pattern.
+This project contains a country list with search functionality and detailing of selected country.This project contains the bloc state management pattern.

 Also this contains unit test case for list.

+A new Flutter project.

 ## Getting Started